a10networks/a10networks.github.io/main-repositories/a10-stateful-common-library.md

 ### THObjectExplorerContainer

-THObjectExplorerContainer extends A10Container and implemented the interface ITHObjectExplorerProps.
+THObjectExplorerContainer extends A10Container and implements the interface ITHObjectExplorerProps.

 #### use case